czech-radio/geneea/README.md

 - [x] Get document relations.
 - [x] Get document sentiment.
 - [ ] Get complete analysis (tags, entities, relations).
-- [ ] Get account information.
+- [x] Get account information.

 ## Installation

 **Prerequisites**

-* We assume that you use at least Python 3.9.
+- We assume that you use at least Python 3.9.
-* We assume that you use the virtual environment.
+- We assume that you use the virtual environment.

 One can install package from the GitHub repository.

-Activate the virtual environment.
+Activate the virtual environment:

 ```shell
 source .venv/bin/activate   # Unix